What is a Ductless Mini Split Air Conditioner?

 You could also switch off the air handler units of the rooms that are not in use.
 And also, you cool or heat only the desired zones at different temperatures as you wish.

 Since mini-split systems are ductless, they are indeed the perfect fit for heritage homes and buildings.
 It will not require you to install expensive ductwork for being able to live in a temperature-controlled environment.

 This is not a case to most add-ons.
 You could install the air handler in the false ceiling, suspend it from the actual ceiling or affix it on the sidewall based on the aesthetics of the room.

 Better Energy Efficiency

 This system offers more flexibility to homeowners with regards to energy efficiency.
 And since this unit is ductless, there will be no scope of losing cool or warm air through leaks and cracks in the ducts.
-Also, the complete system doesn’t have to continuously run in maintaining the temperature.
+Also, the complete system doesn’t have to run in maintaining the temperature continuously.

-Rather, there is just a need for you to turn on the handlers of the rooms which are in use and reduce the carbon footprint.
+Instead, there is just a need for you to turn on the handlers of the rooms, which are in use and reduce the carbon footprint.
 Having limited use of power, savings would definitely be significant.

 Easy to Install

 Because of the fact that there is no need for ductwork, the process of installation is indeed hassle-free.
 It is also less invasive since you only need an approximately three-inch hole to join the two units through a conduit.

 On the contrary, here are some of the disadvantages of the ductless mini-split air conditioner: